Please inform yourself about the admission requirements first.

 There are no tuition fees to be paid for studying at Harz University.
 There is only charged a semester contribution each semester.
 This covers administrative costs as well as a semester ticket for free use of buses at our two study locations Wernigerode and Halberstadt and their surroundings.

 However, you should be aware that the living expenses in Germany can be much higher than in your home country.
+A rough calculation can be found here.

 Unfortunately, we cannot verify your academic performance and language proficiency directly.